CLRX/CLRX-mirror/doc/GcnTimings.md

 * any conditional jump instruction should be in first half of 32-byte block, otherwise 1-4 penalties will be added if jump was not taken, depending on number of dword (N-3, where N is number of dword).

+IMPORTANT: If occupancy is greater than 1 wave per compute unit, then penalties for instruction fetching, branches, and scalar instructions will be masked while executing more waves than 4*CUs.
+For best results is recommended to execute many waves (multiple of 4*CUs) with occupancy greater than 1.

 ### Instruction scheduling